 Cory: Yes.

-Breanna: Um, you can uh be who you want to be when you want to be.
+Breanna: Um, you can, uh, be who you want to be when you want to be.
 That’s how I define drag right there.

 Cory: Okay.
 Okay, what do you think is the purpose of drag?

 Cory: Alright.
-Okay, do you think drag is sexual?
+Okay.
+Do you think drag is sexual?
 Why or why not?

-Cory: Okay, how do you feel about RuPaul’s Drag Race?
+Cory: Okay.
+How do you feel about RuPaul’s Drag Race?

 Breanna: Oh, um, I love RuPaul’s Drag Race.
-I’m very happy that um, I’m very happy that the show is giving people a chance to make this into a career.
-Um, you know, like people like me, hi, hi RuPaul [laughing] But, you know, a lot of you know, it’s–it’s giving people a chance to be a star.
-And that is what we need in this community.
+I’m very happy that, um… I’m very happy that the show is giving people a chance to make this into a career.
+Um, you know, like, people like me, hi, um…

-Cory: Okay, if you could change one thing about drag, the drag scene, or the drag community, what would it be?
+Cory: Okay, um, if you could change one thing about drag, the drag scene, or the drag community, what would it be?

-Breanna: The one thing I think would change.
-Um, oh my gosh, where do I start?[Laughin] Oh, the one thing that would change.
+Breanna: Ooh, the one thing I think would change?
+Um, oh my gosh, where do I start?
+[Laughs] Oh, um, the one thing that would change.
 Okay, I’m gonna get a little bit rude with this.
 But you don’t have to be a bitch to be a drag queen.
 There.
 That’s one thing I would change.

 Cory: All right.
 What do you think are misconceptions people have about drag?